3 Data Preparation in Practice: From Raw Data to Insight

 3.8 Missing Values: What They Are and Why They Matter

-As highlighted in the story of Abraham Wald (Section 2.4), missing data is not always random.
-Wald’s insight came from what he could not see, damage on planes that never returned.
-In data science, the absence of information can be just as telling as its presence.
-Overlooking this subtlety can lead to flawed assumptions and inaccurate models.
+As illustrated by the well-known example of Abraham Wald (Section 2.4), missing data are not always random.
+Wald’s insight came from what was not observed: damage on aircraft that failed to return.
+In data science, the absence of information can be just as informative as its presence, and overlooking this distinction can lead to flawed assumptions and unreliable results.

 3.9 Imputation Techniques